 Remember, the U.S. Post Office will not forward vote-by-mail ballot to a different address.
-If you want your vote-by-mail ballot sent to an address that's different from the one on file with the Elections Department, you must send a signed written request (English & Español form or English & Kreyòl form).
+If you want your vote-by-mail ballot sent to an address that's different from the one on file with the Elections Department, you must send a signed written request (English, Español & Kreyòl form).

 Vote-by-Mail Ballot Guidelines